<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Once you have your list ready, you will analyse your stakeholders to identify types so you can group them into categories.

-You can group them by how much they can influence the project for example, how much involvement they have in it or their level of engagement.
+You can group them by how much they can influence the project, for example, how much involvement they have in it or their level of engagement.

-Categorising your stakeholders will help you later view who are your key stakeholders in your stakeholder map.
+Categorising your stakeholders will help you later view who your key stakeholders are in your stakeholder map.

 This is where the proper mapping happens.